openstack/swift/doc/source/overview_erasure_code.rst

 DiskFile
 ========

-Erasure code uses subclassed ``ECDiskFile``, ``ECDiskFileWriter`` and ``ECDiskFileManager`` to impement EC specific handling of on disk files.
+Erasure code uses subclassed ``ECDiskFile``, ``ECDiskFileWriter``, ``ECDiskFileReader`` and ``ECDiskFileManager`` to implement EC specific handling of on disk files.
 This includes things like file name manipulation to include the fragment index in the filename, determination of valid .data files based on .durable presence, construction of EC specific hashes.pkl file to include fragment index information, etc., etc.

 Metadata
 --------